Zapier alternative

 Pricing modelPer-task tiers with overagesPlatform license plus usagePer-workflow scope — flat, per task, or by outcome

-What you keep on exitThe flows you builtWhat you configuredThe workflow map and playbook; access revoked same day
+What you keep on exitThe flows you builtWhat you configuredRole setup, audit notes, and escalation rules; access revoked same day

 Categorisation by product model, not by feature parity.
 Zapier, Lindy, Bardeen, Make, and n8n are trademarks of their respective owners.